When to Travel to Charleston, South Carolina: Seasonal & Monthly Weather Guide

 March

-Temperatures in Charleston, SC, warm up in March, with averages of 70°F by the end of the month.
-With daylight hours reaching 12.5 hours, you’ll have plenty of time to get out and explore the city.
+Temperatures in Charleston, SC, warm up in March, with averages of 70°F (21°C) by the end of the month.
+With daylight hours reaching 12.5 hours, we’ll have plenty of time to get out and explore the city.

 French Quarter in March

 March mornings are still chilly, but afternoons are warm.
-Go out with lots of layers so you can strip down as the day goes on.
-It’s a pleasant time to stroll the beaches, but a little cold to swim with water temperatures around 65°F.
+We’d suggest going out with lots of layers so you can strip down as the day goes on.
+It’s a pleasant time to stroll the beaches, but we should warn you: It’s a little cold to swim with water temperatures around 65°F (18°C).

-This month is a dream for foodies, with the arrival of the Charleston Wine and Food Festival.
-Delve into the area’s beautiful combination of seafood and Southern hospitality.
-Take part in tastings, dinners, and workshops to find your new favorite dish!
+This month is a dream for foodies, with the arrival of the Charleston Wine and Food Festival, one of our favorite festivals of the year.
+Jump headfirst into the area’s beautiful combination of seafood and Southern hospitality.
+Take part in tastings, dinners, and workshops to find your new favorite dish.

 April

-April is a popular time to visit Charleston, SC.
-Average highs sit at 73°F, and the intense summer humidity hasn’t set in yet.
+April is a popular time to visit Charleston, SC, and one of our favorite months to travel here.
+Average highs sit at 73°F (23°C), and the intense summer humidity hasn’t set in yet.
 You’ll have the ultimate flexibility of exploring the city comfortably or spending days lounging on the beach.
-Rain is still a possibility in April, but showers are not as heavy and become less frequent.
+Rain is still a possibility in April, but, in our experience, showers are not as heavy and become less frequent.

 Boone Hall Plantation House in April

-If you love a city in bloom, plan your visit to align with the Flowertown Festival.
+If you love a city in bloom, plan your visit to align with the Flowertown Festival in Summerville.
 It’s filled with stunning azaleas and wisteria, as well as a farmers market, workshops, and arts and crafts.

 May